cockroachdb/docs/v1.1/admin-ui-replication-dashboard.md

 ---
 title: Replication Dashboard
+summary: The Replication dashboard lets you monitor monitor the replication metrics for your cluster.
 toc: false
 ---

 The **Replication** dashboard in the CockroachDB Admin UI enables you to monitor the replication metrics for your cluster.
-To view this dashboard, [access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui), then from the **Dashboard** drop-down box, select **Replication**.
+To view this dashboard, [access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui) and then select **Dashboard** > **Replication**.

 <div id="toc"></div>